C-Merrill/reacttutorial/README.md

 #### 10/13 9:41pm

 Just got started on the tutorial and it's having me put together the tic-tac-toe game board in a way that doesn't seem very DRY.
 Maybe it'll move that direction in a bit.
 However, the nesting is requiring a lot of manual indentation management, so I'm looking into using Prettier for .tsx files now.

+#### 10/13 11:41

+I've gotten Prettier and ESLint where I think I want them for right now.
+I've also gone a couple more steps on the tic-tac-toe tutorial.
+They have fixed some of the repetitive code, but I'm wondering if there's something like an NgFor that will help clean that up more.
+Also, I'm noting that everything is a function.
+Coming from Angular where everything is very object-oriented, it's definitely a style adjustment, but not necessarily unwelcome.